GO: Global Orientation

 We offer an incomparable opportunity to form intercultural connections and lifelong friendships with people from diverse backgrounds.

-Your GO experience might include a ride on a speed boat in the Boston Harbor, a trip into the history of Boston, or an Amazing Race competition across campus.
+Your GO experience might include a trip to the scenic town of Rockport, a trip into the history of Boston, or an Amazing Race competition across campus.
 GO will be a highlight of your college experience and a perfect way to start this next chapter of your life.
 Student leaders, called Host Advisors, will lead new students in a wide variety of activities, planned to help with your transition and have fun!

 Typical Day